Ameera0786/MSOE_Notes_Saved/README.md

-includes Notes from each semester, excluding hand written notes, such as math notes and physics notes.
+Includes notes from each semester, excluding hand written notes, such as math notes and physics notes.